-These cause coma, seizures, hypotension, ventricular dysrhythmia.
-The potentially fatal dose is 15 mg/kg, TCAs block fast sodium channels leading to intraventricular conduction delay, widening of the QRS (with subsequent prolongation of QTc), and rightward axis deviation.
+These cause coma, seizures, hypotension, and ventricular dysrhythmia.
+The potentially fatal dose is 15 mg/kg.
+TCAs block fast sodium channels, leading to intraventricular conduction delay, widening of the QRS (with subsequent prolongation of QTc), and rightward axis deviation.
 The characteristic QRS >100 msec with a prominent terminal R in aVR (shown) is concerning and predictive of both ventricular arrhythmia onset and seizure activity.

 Know the lethal non-drugs

-There are other substances that are also potential lethal but are not classed as drugs.
+Other substances are also potentially lethal but are not classed as drugs.

 - Organophosphate and carbamate insecticides – a single sip can cause cholinergic symptoms, seizures, and coma.